United States Naval Academy: World War I and interwar period

 With the advent of the automobile and improved roads, the academy became a tourist attraction.

 At the 1920 summer Olympics men's 8+ rowing competition in Brussels, the Naval Academy rowing men's 8+ (The Wonder Crew) won the gold medal.
-U.S. collegiate boats won the gold medal in the 8+ competition at the next seven Olympics – a standing record as of 2019 for consecutive gold medal wins by any nation in a particular sport.
+U.S. boats won the gold medal in the 8+ competition at the next eight Olympics, with the first seven being collegiate teams.

 The Naval Academy football team played the University of Washington in the Rose Bowl tying 14–14.
 In 1925, the second-class ring dance was started.
 In 1925, the Midshipmen Drum and Bugle Corps was formally reestablished.
 In 1926, "Navy Blue and Gold", composed by organist and choirmaster J. W. Crosley, was first sung in public.
 It became a tradition to sing this alma mater song at the end of student and alumni gatherings such as pep rallies and football games, and on graduation day.
 In 1926, Navy won the national collegiate football championship title.
 In the fall of 1929, the Secretary of the Navy gave his approval for graduates to compete for Rhodes Scholarships.
 Six graduates were selected for that honor that same year.
 The Association of American Universities accredited the Naval Academy curriculum on 30 October 1930.

 In 1930, the class of 1891 presented a bronze replica of the figurehead of Tamanend to replace the deteriorating wooden figurehead that had been prominently displayed on campus.

 President Franklin D. Roosevelt signed into law an act of Congress (Public Law 73–21, 48 Stat.
 73) on 25 May 1933 providing for the Bachelor of Science degree for Naval, Military, and Coast Guard Academies.
 Four years later, Congress authorized the superintendent to award a Bachelor of Science degree to all living graduates.
 Reserve officer training was re-established in anticipation of World War II in 1941.